Harlequin Duck—Photo: John Gussman

 OPAS Harlequin Award Recipients 1981 - present

-1981 Karl Greubel - For his five year bird census of the entire length of Dungeness and Graveyard Spits, and his valuable service as a frequent filed trip leader and teacher.
+1981 Karl Greubel—Recognized for his five-year bird census of Dungeness and Graveyard Spits and for his dedicated service as a frequent field trip leader and teacher.

-1984 Harvey and Eloise Kailin – Were leaders in Conser vation struggles for OPAS over a ten-year period.
-No Oilport, Sequim Bay Marina, Sequim sewage discharge, etc.
+1984 Harvey and Eloise Kailin—Harvey and Eloise were instrumental in leading conservation efforts for OPAS over a ten-year period, including opposition to the proposed Oilport, Sequim Bay Marina, and Sequim sewage discharge projects.

-1987 Henry & Jodie Hoekstra – Hank served as President for two terms (four years), organized the chapter’s first Board Handbook in 1987, worked on a number of environmental projects in the county.
-Jodie served as Education Chair and promoted wildlife and environmental education in Sequim and Port Angeles schools.
-Both strongly supported the building and education programs in the Sequim Natural History Museum.
+1987 Henry & Jodie Hoekstra—Hank served as President for two terms (four years); organized the chapter’s first Board Handbook in 1987; and worked on several environmental projects in the county.
+Jodie served as Education Chair, promoting wildlife and environmental education in Sequim and Port Angeles schools.
+Both strongly supported the building and education programs at the Sequim Natural History Museum.

-1990 Annette Hanson – Co-founder of the Sequim Natural History Museum (1984), OPAS newsletter editor for two years, President two years, Secretary two years, Fund Raising Chair for three years.
-Co-founder of the Dungeness River Natural History Center and Rainshadow Natural Science Foundation.
+1990 Annette Hanson—Co-founder of the Sequim Natural History Museum (1984); served as OPAS newsletter editor for two years, President for two years, Secretary for two years, and Fundraising Chair for three years.
+She also co-founded the Dungeness River Natural History Center and the Rainshadow Natural Science Foundation.

-1991 Welden & Virginia Clark – Served as chapter newsletter Editors, Treasurers and Membership Chairs.
-Provided valuable research and resources for the Dungeness-Quilcene Watershed Project.
-Coordinated the Hawk Watch research data project at Neah Bay for several years.
+1991 Welden & Virginia Clark—Served as chapter newsletter editors, treasurers, and membership chairs; provided valuable research and resources for the Dungeness-Quilcene Watershed Project; and coordinated the Hawk Watch research data project at Neah Bay for several years.

-1993 Dory & Stan Smith - Provided leadership in bird identification classes in the county for countless years, served as field trip leaders.
+1993 Dory & Stan Smith—Provided leadership in bird identification classes throughout the county for many years and served as field trip leaders.
 Stan served as OPAS treasurer.
-Dory coordinated the Clallam County Christmas Bird Count for many years and authored “Dungeness Diary” in the Harlequin Happenings since its beginning.
+Dory coordinated the Clallam County Christmas Bird Count for many years and authored the “Dungeness Diary” column in Harlequin Happenings since its inception.

 1996 Les Jones